 “Of course we want to believe that we see everyone as equal.
 But in reality we do not.

 “We are socialized to believe that women are more likely to have pain than men, or at least are more willing to complain of pain than men.
 Furthermore, women are seen as the “weaker sex” and our decisions may be negatively influence by the “time of the month” or hormonal status.
 While we know that there are true biological difference in pain pathways, physical strength and hormonal levels, these differences are framed in a negative light for women.

 “Doctors see female patients through this spectrum.
 The unconscious thought is that women:

-In a landmark study reported in the New England Journal of Medicine researchers found that women under the age of 55 who are experiencing a heart attack are seven times more likely to be misdiagnosed and sent home from the E.R. compared to their male counterparts presenting with identical symptoms.
+In a landmark study reported in the New England Journal of Medicine, researchers found that women in their 50s or younger who are experiencing a heart attack are seven times more likely to be misdiagnosed and sent home from the Emergency Department compared to their male counterparts presenting with identical symptoms.
 The consequences of this are enormous: being sent away from the hospital doubles the chances of dying.(3)

 Even the name of the type of heart attack I survived (the so-called “widowmaker”) tells you that semantics reflect the medical profession’s assumption that this kind of myocardial infarction hits men, not women.
 It’s not, after all, called the “widowermaker”, is it?

 Are there any solutions to the alarming problem of unconscious bias in our health care professionals?
 Dr. Mary O’Connor answers:

 “How do we combat unconscious bias in medicine?
 We work on increasing awareness of biases by both physicians and patients.
 In addition to gender, race and ethnic bias can be present.

 “After awareness comes education, with a focus on how physicians can limit the impact of bias in decision-making.